Troy Ave

-Roland Collins (born November 23, 1985), better known by the stage name Troy Ave, is an American rapper from the Crown Heights neighborhood of Brooklyn, New York City.
-His moniker derives from Troy Avenue, a street near his childhood home.
-In November 2013, his first studio album, New York City: The Album, was released.
-It debuted at number 47 on the US Billboard Top R&B/Hip-Hop Albums chart.
+Roland Collins (born November 23, 1985), better known by his stage name Troy Ave, is an American rapper.
+Hailing from New York City's Crown Heights neighborhood, his moniker is adapted from a street near his childhood home.
+His two studio albums, New York City: The Album (2013) and Major Without a Deal (2015), were both released independently and entered the Billboard Top R&B/Hip-Hop Albums chart; the latter entered the Billboard 200.
 He was named in XXL magazine's 2014 Freshmen Class.

 Career

 Collins began his rap career in 2009.

-Troy Ave announced that his new street album, Dope Boy Troy Vol. 2: NuPac was released on April 14, 2017.
+He announced that his new street album, Dope Boy Troy Vol. 2: NuPac was released in April 2017.